mstocco/mariostoc.co/content/traininglog/20210523-ironman2021-14weeksout.md

 Satisfied that I did my best to solve the noise, I headed back out to get my workout done.

 Every rep tonight went to the very top of the hill (_Goldstone Heights_).
-Maybe it was yesterday's day off training but climbing this evening was easier compared to the last time I did a reps in this subdivision. <!--After the fifth rep, I did a hard standing effort from the start of the hill to the elementary school for good measure.  -->
+Maybe it was yesterday's day off training but climbing this evening felt easier compared to the last time I did a reps in this subdivision.

 #### Elevation Profile for the Ride
 ![Elevation Profile](/assets/jpg/elevation-20210525.jpeg)

 I felt **strong on the bike** this evening.
-I stayed out of the 30 tooth cog for the fifth trip up and did a hard standing effort to the elementary school for good measure.
+I stayed out of the 30 tooth cog for the fifth trip up and did an extra hard standing effort to the elementary school for good measure.

 <!---->
 I felt **really strong** on the run tonight too.